 - Private sanctuary appeal: The La Vista home is a quiet refuge in an otherwise bustling city, which sets it apart from other homes in the area.
 Although the home is in a relatively densely inhabited neighborhood, it is located on a small and secluded street, giving homeowners sanctuary from the hubbub of the nearby major areas.
 Unlike other homes on the block, the La Vista home is gated and hedged with bushes for added privacy.

 In the next post we’ll walk you through the scope of the work of the renovation and how we intend to take this diamond out of the rough.

 Investing in the eFund

-You can invest in the La Vista home and other for-sale assets through the Los Angeles eFund and the Washington DC eFund.
+You can invest in the La Vista home and other for-sale assets through the Los Angeles eFund, Washington DC eFund and the National eFund.
 Fundrise’s technology-enabled direct-to-investor model operates more cost-effectively than traditional options, offering the potential for both lower home prices for prospective homebuyers and higher yields for investors.
-Learn more about the eFund investment model and how to invest for as low as $1,000.